kpetrauskas92/Mont-Adventures-PP5/README.md

 - **UserProfile**: Stores user-specific data such as favorite trips and reviews, linked to Django's built-in User model.

 - **Order**: Manages the checkout process, containing all the information related to a user's order.

+- **TripOverview**:
+Provides a summarized overview of each trip, offering a quick snapshot of key details to complement the `Trips` model.

+- **AvailableDate**:
+Manages available dates for each trip, ensuring that customers can view and book trips based on their scheduled availability.

+- **FavoriteTrip**:
+Allows users to mark certain trips as favorites, enabling a personalized experience by highlighting trips they are most interested in.

+- **Reviews**:
+Captures user feedback on trips, including ratings and comments, which is crucial for community-driven insights and quality assurance.

+- **OrderLineItem**:
+Represents individual items within an order, detailing the specific trips and quantities a user is purchasing in a single transaction.

 These models interact to provide a cohesive and functional backend for Mont Adventures.